vespa-engine/metrics-emitter/cloudwatch/README.md

     * **VESPA_ENDPOINT**: The endpoint of your Vespa application
     * **CLOUDWATCH_NAMESPACE**: The Cloudwatch namespace where you want to store your metrics
 7. Increase function timeout under **Basic settings** to 4 minutes
+8. Save Lambda
-7. Add trigger, with the following configuration:
+9. Add trigger, with the following configuration:
     * Cloudwatch Events trigger
     * Create new rule
     * Use **Schedule expression** rule type
     * Set preferred schedule, e.g. `rate(5 minutes)`
-9. Save Lambda

 #### Troubleshooting
 If no metrics are emitted to Cloudwatch, create a test in the lambda console.
 Use the `Hello World` test template, and leave the input field untouched.